smiti5712/sqlalchemy-challenge/README.md

 ### Precipitation Analysis

-* A query to designed to retrieve the last 12 months of precipitation data from the data set provided , which was used for a precipitation plot.
+* A query was designed to retrieve the last 12 months of precipitation data from the data set provided , which was used for a precipitation plot.

   ![precipitation](Images/Precipitation_Plot.png)